TahirPervez/ai-case-study/README.md

 ## Overview and Origin

-Waymo is an autonomous automobile company, with roots placing the initial development occuring due to the 2005 DARPA Grand Challenges, founded by Sebastian Thrun and Anthony Levandowski.
+Waymo is an self-driving car company, with roots placing the initial development occuring due to the 2005 DARPA Grand Challenges, founded by Sebastian Thrun and Anthony Levandowski.
 After several years of work, in 2009 it was expanded into the Google Self-Driving Car Project, then incroportated as an independent company in 2016.
 Currently, Waymo is funded through rounds of external investment, currently having raised $5.5 billion through mutliple waves.